Israel’s spreading NSO scandal derails Netanyahu’s corruption trial

 The initial Calcalist reports last month had said police used Pegasus spyware to target organizers of protests against Netanyahu while he was still prime minister.
 But Israel’s right-wing media reported that the same hacking tool was also used against Netanyahu’s inner circle.
 Netanyahu’s political base, which has long claimed that the corruption trial is part of a left-wing conspiracy to topple him from power, has responded with outrage.

-“Earthquake — Tonight it was revealed that police investigators hacked into phones illegally to overthrow a powerful right-wing prime minister,” said Yariv Levin, who heads Netanyahu’s Likud faction in parliament.
+“Earthquake: Tonight it was revealed that police investigators hacked into phones illegally to overthrow a powerful right-wing prime minister,” said Yariv Levin, who heads Netanyahu’s Likud faction in parliament.
 “It’s the Israeli Watergate.”

-Prime Minister Naftali Bennett, who replaced Netanyahu last June, also expressed concern.
+Prime Minister Naftali Bennett, who replaced Netanyahu in June, also expressed concern.
 “The reports about Pegasus, if they are true, are very serious,” Bennett said.
 He said that newly appointed Attorney General Gali Baharav-Miara would investigate the matter, with “the advantage of coming from outside the system.”

 Israel’s police commissioner, Kobi Shabtai, on Tuesday cut short an official trip to the United Arab Emirates over the growing scandal.
 The Israeli police said in a statement that Shabtai supports the ongoing investigation into police use of NSO spyware, adding that it “has nothing to hide from the public.”

-The police had originally asserted that all of their surveillance activities had been “done in accordance with the law, on the basis of court orders and strict work procedures.”
+The police had originally asserted that all of its surveillance activities had been “done in accordance with the law, on the basis of court orders and strict work procedures.”
 But this month, the police said that additional findings from its internal probe “change in some ways” its earlier statement.

-The Washington Post and 16 other media partners reported last summer that NSO’s military-grade spyware was used to hack the phones of journalists, activists and other high-profile figures across the world, though Israel’s own use of the surveillance technology remained largely secret.
+The Washington Post and 16 other media partners reported in the summer that NSO’s military-grade spyware was used to hack the phones of journalists, activists and other high-profile figures around the world, though Israel’s own use of the surveillance technology remained largely secret.

-NSO has been required to receive approval by Israel’s Defense Ministry for exporting its cybertechnology.
+NSO has been required to receive approval from Israel’s Defense Ministry to export its cybertechnology.
 NSO was blacklisted by the U.S. government in November, and since then the ministry has barred cyber-companies from exporting to all but 37 countries, down from 102, Calcalist reported.

 Israeli media outlets have long reported that Netanyahu used the overseas sale of the product to advance Israeli interests abroad, especially in Saudi Arabia and other countries in the Gulf where his administration sought to forge diplomatic ties.